Skip to content Skip to footer navigation

 But modern TVs have modern problems.
 While they may still function for the same length of time as their predecessors as far as video quality is concerned, you're likely to encounter different issues such as apps becoming obsolete and platforms cutting off support for your operating system.

 Sometimes this is because streaming services won't update apps designed for older TVs, and sometimes new apps can't be accessed by your TV.
-Here are some real examples of support for apps either changing or being removed altogether that you may have experienced.
+For example:

 • Disney+ launched in Australia in 2019, but some Hisense TVs couldn't support the Disney+ service until late 2021.